ecetabag/projectileMotionComputerProgram/README.md

-# projectileMotionComputerProgram
+# Projectile Motion Computer Program
 In this project, a projectile motion computer program is built using Python 3.
 The program requires 3 inputs and it finds the other points of the parabola with a close approximation using the background calculations.
 For drawing a parabola, 3 points are needed.
 That’s why, the program asks the user to enter the initial height of the object, the maximum height of the object, and the range.
 With the input values and the calculated points, the program draws the projectile motion graph of an object and using the kinematic formulas, it finds the unknown parameters.

-##**Projectile Motion Equations**
+## Projectile Motion Equations
 To find the unknown parameters related to projectile motion, certain equations of motion are used.
 With knowing at least three points, all the other unknowns can be found using the kinematics formulas.
 These equations are:
 *𝑣f=𝑣0+a𝑡